 Even a well-maintained battery can go dead, either through mechanical failure or human error.
-Carrying booster cables in your trunk is the best way to keep yourself from getting stranded if your battery dies.
+Carrying booster cables in your trunk is the best way to keep yourself from getting stranded if your battery dies, indeed.

 If you’re in the market for a set of booster cables, we’ve picked out 10 of the best options in the article below.
 You might be surprised how many different factors there are to consider in getting the right cables for your vehicle.